PsychicCat/mysterysnail/README.md

 * [Using NPM][npm]

 ## Testing
 Tests are run via mocha.
-To run the tests, clone the repository and then:
+To run the tests, clone the repository, set your environment variables, and then:

     npm install
     npm test